2021 Bristol City Council election

 The 2021 Bristol City Council election took place on 6 May 2021 to elect members of Bristol City Council in England.
 It coincided with nationwide local elections.
-Voters in the city also voted for the mayor of Bristol, the mayor of West of England and for Avon and Somerset's police and crime commissioner.
+Voters in the city also voted for the mayor of Bristol, the mayor of the West of England and for Avon and Somerset's police and crime commissioner.
 The election was originally due to take place in May 2020, but was postponed due to the COVID-19 pandemic.

-The Labour Party, Conservative Party, Green Party & Liberal Democrats all stood full slates of 70 candidates.
+The Labour Party, Conservative Party, Green Party and Liberal Democrats all stood full slates of 70 candidates.
 There were also eight candidates from the Trade Unionist and Socialist Coalition (TUSC), two independent candidates, and one candidate each from Reform UK, the SDP and Burning Pink.

 Turnout was lower than in the 2016 Bristol City Council election, with a citywide turnout of 41.04%.
 Only four wards had a turnout of more than 50% of the electorate, compared to ten wards in 2016.
 Hartcliffe and Withywood recorded a turnout of 20.34%, the lowest turnout of any ward since Bristol's move to whole council elections.